streamr-dev/iata-hackathon-2018/README.md

 ## Tools used to mimick vehicle temperature
 * Ruuvi self-contained temperature sensor [link](https://ruuvi.com/)
 * Raspberry Pi 3B as gateway to collect data from sensor and push it to Streamr via Node.js [link](https://en.wikipedia.org/wiki/Raspberry_Pi)

 ![Ruuvi Sensor](http://streamrdev.com/wp-content/uploads/2018/11/ruuvitag-on2.png)
 ![Raspberry Pi](http://streamrdev.com/wp-content/uploads/2018/11/Raspberry_Pi-e1543246673340.png)

+If you want to learn in more details on how to push data from Ruuvi to Streamr, feel free to visit our Javascript ruuvi-streamr library at this [link](https://github.com/streamr-dev/ruuvi-streamr)